Established: 1981

 2022 Pinot Gris (Stelvin)

 All from Hunawihr, this Pinot Gris comes from 37yo vines on a heavy and deep clay soil with a bit of limestone.
 East exposure.
-The clay brings softness and texture to the Pinot Gris and the deep soil provide lengths.
-20% of this cuvee is aged in old neutral oak and 80% in stainless steel.
+The clay brings softness and texture to the Pinot Gris and the deep soil provides great length.
+20% of this cuvee is aged on fine lees for 7 months in old neutral oak and 80% in stainless steel with 100% malo on this wine.

 14.17 % Alc/Vol; 3.6 g/L RS; 5.02 g/L TA.